ncaninoNRC/crowdstrike/README.md

 ### download_report.py
 This tool will download the report specified from `get_report_id.py` as a format specified.

+### spotlight_vulnerabilites.py
+This tool will export a list of all items in the matching filter criteria.
+The output is a .json file meant to be ingested via another toolset.

 ### Resources
 [Official Crowdstrike Python Documentation](https://falconpy.io/)